clojure/core.unify/README.md

 clojure.core.unify
 ========================================

-core.unify is a Clojure contrib library providing the following features:
+core.unify is a Clojure & ClojureScript contrib library providing the following features:

 * Factory functions for constructing unification binding, subst, and unification functions, with or without occurs checking